-Paranormal Activity Detected at Florida Restaurant
+Paranormal activity detected at Florida restaurant

 “There have been a couple shootings and stabbings, not particularly in this restaurant but in the radius of it,” Sagedy said.

-Sagedy tells 8 On Your Side there is no amount of spooky evidence to make her leave her job or the restaurant.
+Sagedy told 8 On Your Side there is no amount of spooky evidence to make her leave her job or the restaurant.

 “I don’t feel like it’s evil.
 I just feel like it’s here.
-We kind of just work around them and work together,” said Sagedy.
+We kind of just work around them and work together,” Sagedy said.